What is E-commerce?

-Full multi-channel business are by far the most complex operations in the market and are using all of the channels available to them to reach their target audience.
-These business will have bricks and mortar stores, a transactional website and catalogues.
+Full multi-channel business is by far the most complex operations in the market and is using all of the channels available to them to reach their target audience.
+These businesses will have bricks and mortar stores, a transactional website and catalogues.
 With this increased logistics and complexity also comes huge potential and brand exposure.
 Popular ‘full multichannel’ businesses include ‘Next’, ‘Crew Clothing’ and ‘Bravissimo’.

 Increased customer base

-The lower cost of eCommerce when compared to a bricks and mortar store often mean an eCommerce operation is much more profitable than its physical counterpart.
+The lower cost of e-commerce when compared to a brick and mortar store often means an e-commerce operation is much more profitable than its physical counterpart.
 This also offers the business a great opportunity to grow as newly found profits can be reinvested into business operations.

 Open 24/7 365 days

-Ecommerce businesses aren’t affected by weather or location-specific difficulties and are usually open 24 hours a day, 7 days a week, 365 days a year.
+E-commerce businesses aren’t affected by whether or location-specific difficulties and are usually open 24 hours a day, 7 days a week, 365 days a year.
 As the ‘doors never close’, the business continues to be profitable when others are closed for business.

-The lower cost associated with setting up and running an eCommerce website mean that money saved can be reinvested into the operation.
+The lower cost associated with setting up and running an e-commerce website means that money saved can be reinvested into the operation.
 Be it reinvesting into the operational infrastructure or lowering your prices, these lower costs are a competitive advantage for your business.

-Service based businesses such as accountants can offer more information to their prospects without the need for a direct consultation.
+Service-based businesses such as accountants can offer more information to their prospects without the need for direct consultation.
 If it would still be useful for the business to offer an ‘in-person’ consultation, a web-to-lead form can be placed on the website which will gather information about the customers who can then be contacted by telephone or email.